Cirm423/Pipelines/ATAC-seq/Readme.md

     results/bwa/sample1/bwa_output_files

 In results, the qc folder will contain the files `multiqc_report_data` and `multiqc_report.html`, which includes fastqc and rseqc, along with the folder ATACseqQC, where all its plots are found.
 You can download these files and view in a browser.
+The file `report.html` will also be found in the root directory of the pipeline, in which you can find the rest of the QC and stats that are not included in multiqc.

 The peaks and related info will be in a folder called genrich (the peak caller program), and all the plots will be included in the pipeline report, which can be found in the root directory of the pipeline when the pipeline is done.

-In the deseq2 results folder you can find `dds_rld` folder which contains a Deseq object called dds of all your data.
-You can load it in R in case you want to further explore the data with Deseq2.
-The pipeline will also produce some plots like the pca (if activated) so you can initially asses your data.

 Additionally logs for each step will be stored in the logs folder.

-## Plot explanations

-Most figures and scores have explanations within their files on how to interpret them, here are some graphs for additional help.
+# Too long, don't want to read

+The basic steps to run the pipe are:

+- Make a copy of the pipeline.
+- Put your samples and groups in samples.tsv.
+- Put your units and file paths/sra codes in units.tsv
+- Change config.yaml to single or paired end, set assembly and any specific step option you need.
+- Use `sbatch` to send run_snk.sh to the cluster.